-Father’s day was celebrated on Saturday, 21st September 2019.
-Early Intervention services for children with disabilities or developmental delays are focused on being family centered and is ideally carried over in home settings.
+Father’s day was celebrated on Saturday, 8th October 2022.
+Early Intervention services for children with disabilities or developmental delays are focused on being family cantered and is ideally carried over in home settings.
 Even so fathers are often left out of the process.
-It is usually the mothers who get involved in the day to day affairs of the child to sensitize the fathers to the intervention being given to their child and to see the benefit the child accrues the fathers were invited along with the children to spend a day at the center.
+It is usually the mothers who get involved in the day to day affairs of the child.
+To sensitize the fathers to the intervention being given to their child and to see the benefit the child accrues the fathers were invited along with the children to spend a day at the centre.
 Many of the mothers stayed back and sent the children with the fathers.
 However some of the mothers came since they had reservations about their husbands being with the children alone all day.
-57 fathers came this year and made the meet a grand success.
+61 fathers came this year and made the meet a grand success.

-A feedback meet was arranged when the fathers returned to MNC after the trip.
+A feedback meet was arranged when it was time to part.
 Many of them spoke frankly about how they enjoyed the day.
 When the fathers were asked at the end of the day how they felt, mixed emotions were spelt out.
-They said that they had not even imagined that an outing with their child could be so much fun and educative.
-They were surprised that the children actually liked an outing and felt sad that they had inhibitions about taking their children out and now they have understood that they must do this often.
-Some of them said it was overwhelming and to think that our wives were doing this everyday was really surprising, they said ‘that in acting as carry over agents at home they understood that they must also play a vital role and support their wives’.
+They said that they had not even imagined that a day with their child could be so much fun and educative.
+They were pleasantly surprised that the children actually liked coming to MNC and perform all these activities.
+Some of them said it was overwhelming and to think that our wives were doing this everyday was really surprising.
+They said ‘that in acting as carry over agents at home they understood that they must also play a vital role and support their wives’.
 Some of them were apprehensive about the future of their children.
 Their fears were allayed.